 Why an Online Master’s is Military-Friendly

-While you’ve received extensive specialized training during your time in the military, a degree helps you enhance your military credentials and boost your career options and earning potential if and when you hang up your stripes.
+While you’ve received extensive specialized training during your time in the military, a master’s degree can help you enhance your military credentials and boost your career options and earning potential if and when you hang up your stripes.
 If you plan to stay in the military, a degree can help put you on the path to becoming an officer.
 Plus, service members often have access to special financial incentives for enrollment.

 Top Military-Friendly Master’s Programs Online